-This past Saturday marked the fourth annual Star Wars Reads Day!
-There were thousands of events being held all over the globe as this wide-ranging celebration is on a mission to promote literacy while uniting fans of the franchise.
+This past Saturday marked the fourth annual Star Wars Reads Day, a global celebration that promotes literacy while uniting fans of the franchise.
+Thousands of events were held all over the globe.

-I’m going, to be honest, I never knew that Star Wars Reads Day was even a thing until my editor at Forces of Geek asked me to write an article about it.
-Once I looked into what this event was, it resonated with me because Star Wars taught me how to read.
+I’m going to be honest, I never knew that Star Wars Reads Day was even a thing until my editor at Forces of Geek asked me to write an article about it.
+It resonated with me once I looked into what this event was because Star Wars taught me how to read.

 In Kindergarten, during recess, while my classmates vied for toys and coloring books, I made a mad dash to the cassette player and listened to a read-along version of Return of the Jedi.
-One day, the cassette player went missing, but the book was still there.
+The cassette player went missing one day, but the book was still there.
 I decided to read it myself instead of going along with the narration.

-My teacher walked by and was astonished as she heard me reading passages aloud about Stormtroopers and Ewoks.
-She knelt down, looked me right in the eye, and said with joyous enthusiasm, “Atlee, you can read!”
+My teacher walked by and was astonished to hear me reading passages aloud about Stormtroopers and Ewoks.
+She knelt down, looked me in the eye, and said joyfully, “Atlee, you can read!”

 At the time, I didn’t understand what the big deal was.

 She handed me a Clifford book and asked me to read it so she could see if I truly knew how to read or if what I was reciting with the Star Wars book was due to memorization.
-My teacher acted as if she won the lottery when I began to read passages about the big red dog and his friend Emily.
+When I began to read passages about the big red dog and his friend Emily, my teacher acted as if she had won the lottery.

 I still didn’t think this was a big deal, but everyone else did, especially my parents.
 I was even asked to read the entire Return of the Jedi book in front of the whole class.
 I don’t ever remember having difficulty reading, but my mother told me otherwise.

-Star Wars has produced thousands of literary tales over the years.
-Between books, comics, audio renditions, and magazines, these iconic characters and remarkable adventures have touched our lives.
+Over the years, Star Wars has produced thousands of literary tales.
+Through books, comics, audio renditions, and magazines, these iconic characters and remarkable adventures have touched our lives.